Manufacturing Process of Synthetic Graphites

 Here is a video demonstrating the process and how it works:

 Extrusion creates graphite that is a coarse grain.
 It is cheaper than isostatic graphite but still has a low electrical resistivity and excellent thermal shock resistance.
 It is the perfect choice for applications that do not require high strength, tight tolerances, and fine detail work.
 Extruded graphite is used in electrodes in furnaces for the production of recycled steel.

 Vibration Moulded Graphite

-Vibration moulding is a graphite machining process that forms graphite powder into large cross-sectional shapes.
+Vibration moulding is a graphite moulding process that forms graphite powder into large cross-sectional shapes.
 Vibrating, or shaking, graphite within large containers induces compaction of the powder into a solid form.
-Vibration moulded graphite is used to manufacture electrodes for Electrical Discharge Machining (EDM), moulds for continuous casting or sintering.
+Vibration moulded graphite is primarily used to manufacture electrodes for the steel industry.
+Olmec do not currently offer this kind of course grain graphite.